 “Kristy… you mean Ms. Winters, that lady in the red business suit?”

 “Yup.
 We sure make an odd couple, don’t we?”
 Dennis laughed.
 He approached his Geksaur, which laid on his basking platform nearby, and stroked his scaly hide.
 “Y’know, I raised Henry here from a Gekkoid that she grew for me herself.
+An anniversary gift.
 I guess that kinda makes him like our son, doesn’t it?
 He’s my sentimental favourite ‘cause of that.”

 “He sure is friendly,” Ben said.
 “I heard Geksaurs are supposed to be hard to tame.”